Skip to content

 Generics

 Generics in both C# and TypeScript allow developers to write reusable code by defining classes, methods, and interfaces with type parameters.
 This ensures type safety while maintaining flexibility, as the actual types are specified later when the code is used.
-In TypeScript, generics are implemented in a similar manner to C#, where you can define a class or function with placeholder types (function identity<T>(value: T): T { return value; }
+In TypeScript, generics use a similar syntax to C#, where you can define a class or function with placeholder types (function identity<T>(value: T): T { return value; }).
+TypeScript’s generics are fully "shape-checked" at compile time as TypeScript’s type system is based on structural typing.
+The generics are purely for static type checking and do not affect runtime behavior; at runtime nothing prevents a TypeScript Array<User> (now just a JavaScript Array) from accepting a string value.

 Generic Classes